 Angela’s approach to innovation is recognised through the Eagle Waves Radio network platform which she established, broadcast and managed from its George Street base.
 The radio station continues to provide a voice for the thousands of small business owners in the local Government area and around Australia through the collaborative platforms that engage with Eagle Waves Radio.
 In 2016, the station has received a ‘renovation’, re-launching as SME Radio.
 Angela maintains her place as a producer and host of the station, providing a voice for the thousands of small business owners in the local Government area and around Australia through the station’s various collaborative platforms.

 As a resident and business owner in the City of Sydney, Angela has an insight into the impact of Council decisions on all levels of the community.
 She is committed to ensuring that Council continues to fulfil its role where constituents remain top of mind.

-In 2018 Angela formed the Small Business Matters Party, an independant political party which aims to provide robust and honest representation for small businesses and residents in Parliament.
-Angela will be taking Small Business Matters to the NSW 2019 State Election – seeking to represent small business in the Legislative Council.
+In 2018 Angela formed The Small Business Party, an independent political party which aims to provide robust and honest representation for small businesses and residents in Parliament.
+Angela will be taking The Small Business Party to the NSW 2019 State Election – seeking to represent small business in the Legislative Council.

 Notices of Motions

 Amended Notice of Motion | Sydney Light Rail Construction and Support for Impacted Businesses and Residents

 September 18th, 2017

 Clarification about specific City of Sydney support initiatives for our businesses and residents impacted by Sydney Light Rail construction